Pediatric Echocardiography Z-Score Calculator

 Mitral regurgitation (chronic):

-- LV dilatation (LVID-d Z-score >2.5) is threshold for considering mitral valve repair or replacement even in absence of symptoms
+- Progressive LV dilatation is a consideration for mitral valve repair or replacement even in absence of symptoms

 Pulmonary hypertension:

-- RV basal diameter Z-score >2.0 indicates RV enlargement from elevated afterload
+- RV dilatation indicates RV enlargement from elevated afterload

-- Serial RV and LA measurements track disease progression and response to therapy
+- Serial RV measurements track disease progression and response to therapy

 Common Pitfalls

-- Incorrect image planes (e.g., oblique rather than true long-axis for LVID)
+- Incorrect image planes (e.g., oblique rather than true long-axis for LVIDd)

 - Systolic versus diastolic confusion (most equations use diastolic dimensions)